 Part 2. xTool Laserbox Software Functions More Versatile than Glowforge

 We all know that Glowforge can’t work without its web-based software, so what about xTool?
 The truth is the desktop software makes xTool Laserbox more worth buying.

-Reason 3: xTool Laserbox offers 3 options to connect software with laser engraving machine
+Reason 3: xTool Laserbox offers 3 options to connect software with a laser engraving machine

-Note: Since Glowforge app is web-based, you can work from your Mac, Windows and Linux computer, iPad, iPhone and any Andorid devices as long as there is network.
+Note: Since the Glowforge app is web-based, you can work from your Mac, Windows, Linux computer, iPad, iPhone, and any Android device as long as there is a network.
 In addition, it works and upgrades without any installation.

 Reason 4: xTool Laserbox supports DXF and TIF file formats

 xTool Laserbox works seamlessly with .dxf, .tif, .svg, .pdf, .jpg, .gif, .bmp and 10+ file format exported from those common design software like AutoCAD, Solidworks, Inkscape, CorelDRAW, PowerPoint, Illustrator, Adobe Photoshop, Google AutoDraw and more.